 A dog has stress because the human has not taken the time to teach the dog how to solve problems.
 The human and the dog need to invest time and share knowledge with each other.
 By understanding and accepting these concepts, you will agree that you don’t need treats, tools, aversive tools, force or domination to teach, train or rehabilitate your dog.
 You need to invest time and establish a deeper connection with your dog organically.

-Focus on these ideas and start implementing them to yours and your dog’s daily routine.
+Focus on these ideas and start implementing them into your and your dog’s daily routine.
 The results will change your lives!